 The nature preserve was permanently protected by a conservation easement, created in 2001, that is held by Brunswick-Topsham Land Trust.
 The ‘group’ was the seed that grew into Cathance River Education Alliance.
 In 2023, following extensive exploration and discussion by CREA and BTLT Boards, the memberships of both organizations voted to join forces as a single organization.
 The vote grew out of a conviction that working together, we will be stronger and better able to meet the needs of the community.
 The merger took effect July 1, 2023.

 The preserve continues to be owned by Central Topsham Associates, an entity owned and managed by John Wasileski.

 Use of the Preserve is governed by the landowner and provisions of the conservation easement that protects the area.
 The conservation easement is held and administered by Brunswick-Topsham Land Trust.
 Some restrictions on use originate in the easement, others originate from the landowner.
 Public access to the preserve is provided for in the easement subject to a number of constraints and conditions.
 For details, contact Brunswick-Topsham Land Trust or the landowner.

 CREA holds a 99-year lease on a small area within the Preserve that surrounds the Ecology Center.
 CREA owns and maintains the Ecology Center.
 The interesting history and construction story of the Ecology Center can be found here.

-Cathance River Nature Preserve trails are managed and supported via a partnership between Brunswick-Topsham Land Trust, CREA, and the landowner.
-The three trail partners meet annually to collaborate and make management decisions.
-All three partners contribute financially to trail maintenance, with Brunswick-Topsham Land Trust playing a lead role in planning, procuring materials, and maintaining trails.
-CREA volunteers and staff assist with trail work whenever possible.
+Cathance River Nature Preserve trails have been managed and supported via a partnership between Brunswick-Topsham Land Trust, CREA, and the landowner.
+The trail partners meet annually to collaborate and make management decisions.
+All partners contribute financially to trail maintenance, with Brunswick-Topsham Land Trust taking the lead role in planning, procuring materials, and maintaining trails.